sebastian-96/dmarc-visualizer/docker-cheatsheet.md

 ## Interacting with Containers in Docker-Compose

-- Enter a running Docker-Compose service (interactive session): `docker-compose exec your-service-name /bin/sh`
+- Enter a running Docker-Compose service (interactive session): `docker-compose exec your-service-name bash`
 - Show logs for all services: `docker-compose logs`
 - Show logs for a specific service: `docker-compose logs your-service-name`
 - Show logs continuously (follow) for all services: `docker-compose logs -f`